 Pakistan Launches Economic Survey 2025-26 Amid Fiscal Reforms

 ISLAMABAD — Finance Minister Muhammad Aurangzeb unveiled the Pakistan Economic Survey 2025-26 on Tuesday.
-This essential document assesses Pakistan’s economic performance, outlining the fiscal direction for the upcoming year.
+This crucial document evaluates Pakistan’s economic performance, setting the fiscal direction for the upcoming year.

 Pre-Budget Economic Assessment Highlights

-The launch ceremony occurred in the federal capital, positioning the survey as the principal pre-budget economic document.
-It precedes the federal budget presentation and analyzes vital economic areas:
+The launch ceremony took place in the federal capital, establishing the survey as the main pre-budget economic document.
+It precedes the federal budget presentation, covering key economic sectors:

 • GDP growth rates and economic expansion metrics